AlexHego/Cellpose_TrackMate_LiveCell/README.md

 1. Open FIJI
 2. Drag and drop the script [Cellpose_Prediction_fuse_fluo.ijm](https://github.com/AlexHego/Cellpose_TrackMate_LiveCell/blob/main/Cellpose_Prediction_fuse_fluo.ijm)
 3. Correct the variables in the script if needed, like size of the cells, location of your model etc...
-4. Click Run and follow the istructions
+4. Click Run and follow the instructions

 #### V. Predict Cellpose with [BIOP wrappers :](https://github.com/BIOP/ijl-utilities-wrappers/blob/master/README.md)
 1. Open FIJI